gbmhunter/blog/content/pcb-design/how-to-calculate-maximum-track-current/index.md

     {{< figure src="/images/2016/04/ipc-2152-universal-chart.png" width="641px" caption="The Universal Chart in IPC-2152 which gives an un-adjusted track cross-sectional area based upon the desired current and temperature rise."  >}}

-2. Then, a bunch of co-efficients (modifiers) are found based on a number of other parameters.
+2. Then, a bunch of coefficients (modifiers) are found based on a number of other parameters.
 The parameters include:

     - Thermal conductivity of the PCB
     - The PCB thickness